2001 World Series: Game 3

 Jorge Posada's leadoff home run off of Brian Anderson in the second put the Yankees up 1–0.
 The Diamondbacks loaded the bases in the fourth on two walks and one hit before Matt Williams's sacrifice fly tied the game.
 Bernie Williams hit a leadoff single in the sixth and moved to second on a wild pitch one out later before Posada walked.
 Mike Morgan relieved Anderson and struck out David Justice before Scott Brosius broke the tie with an RBI single.
-That would be all the scoring as Morgan and Greg Swindell pitched the rest of the game for the Diamondbacks.
+That would be all the scoring as Morgan and Greg Swindell pitched the rest of the game for the Diamondbacks while Clemens and Rivera shut down the D'Backs.
 The Yankees cut Arizona's series lead to 2–1 with the win.